 Relax.
 Find a comfortable position for rest.
-Some people are comfortable on the floor or a medium-firm bed with a small pillow under their head and another under their knees.
-Some people prefer to lie on their side with a pillow between their knees.
+You might prefer lying on the floor or a medium-firm bed with a small pillow under your head and another under your knees.
+Or you can try lying on your side with a pillow between your knees.
 Don't stay in one position for too long.

 Walk.
 Take a short walk (10 to 20 minutes) on a level surface (no slopes, hills, or stairs) every 2 to 3 hours.
 Walk only distances you can manage without pain, especially leg pain.

-Take pain medicine if needed, such as acetaminophen (Tylenol) or medicines that reduce pain, swelling, and irritation, including ibuprofen (such as Advil or Motrin) or naproxen (such as Aleve).
+Take pain medicine if needed.
 These medicines usually work best if you take them on a regular schedule instead of waiting until the pain is severe.

 Try heat or ice.
 There is not strong evidence that either heat or ice will help, but you can try them to see if they help you.
 You may also want to try switching between heat and cold.
 You can try:

 A heating pad on a low or medium setting for 15 to 20 minutes every 2 to 3 hours.